ctho2/ctho2/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+✨ Second year Computer Science student at The Chinese University of Hong Kong

-Currently doing some webdev
+🌐 Currently looking into webdev

-Interested in learning about ML/AI in the future
+🤖 Interested in learning about ML/AI in the future

-Hobbies: hiking, cycling, gaming
+🚴 Hobbies: hiking, cycling, gaming